Results

 Daniel Unterweger, Jörg Markowitsch, With Case Studies By Svetlana Alexandrova, Pepka Boyadjieva, Giorgio Brunello, Clementina Crocè, Philipp Grollmann, Günter Hefler, Terence Hogarth, Petya Ilieva-Trichkova, Veneta Krasteva, Tove Mogstad Aspøy, Daniel Neff, Torgeir Nyen, Lorenzo Rocco, Eva Steinheimer.

 Education and skills are central for both economic performance and societal well-being.
 This insight has been increasingly addressed by policy-makers on national and European level.
 In order to address these overarching challenges, an increasing share of countries have used strategic policy documents in the area of skills policy.
 However, the overall goals and orientation of different strategies and their proposed actions can vary substantially.
 Policy-making in industrialized economies has long focused on the benefits of acquiring skills for realizing prospective economic returns via access to well-paid jobs, but the importance of skills for a wider range of social and human/personal development aspects has in part also been taken up by policy-making.
-The tensions between such different orientations and approaches will be analysed as part of Work Package 2.
-In this first deliverable of Work Package 2 (D2.1), we provide a review of the literature, present our analytical framework for analysing skills strategies as well as our empirical approach, and present our analysis of strategic policy documents on skills at the hand of 6 country case studies, capturing the strategic document’s main foci, their comprehensiveness and the extent of their implementation.
+The tensions between such different orientations and goals raise questions about the degree of comprehensiveness of skills strategies.
+In this paper, we set out our analytical framework for analysing skills strategies as well as our empirical approach, and present our analysis of strategic policy documents on skills at the hand of 6 country case studies, capturing the strategic document’s main foci, their comprehensiveness and the extent of their implementation.

 Skills2Capabilities Working Paper No. 1 - December 2023